 Secondly, you need to remove some of the water content from the cauliflower.
 Sometimes it’s enough just to transfer the rice onto a few paper towels and blot the water away.

-However, I like to go a step further by adding some salt to the rice, then allowing it to sit on the paper towels to sweat for about 15 minutes.
+However, I like to go a step further by adding some salt to the rice, then allowing it to sit in a colander or on paper towels to sweat for about 15 minutes.
 Just don’t overdo it on the salt!
 Then blot away the water and you’re good to go.

 Cooking the Cauliflower